-We don’t have what most people know as fall in Los Angeles.
+We don’t have what most people know as autumn in Los Angeles.
 Our leaves don’t turn red and the weather is hot rather than crispy.
 Still, the stores are filled with pumpkins, squash, and other colorful autumn vegetables.
 I love butternut squash, in particular, because it has such a mellow and sweet taste.
-It’s wonderful in stews, soups or served simply as a side dish.
+It’s wonderful in stews, soups, or served simply as a side dish.
 In the Butternut Squash Stew recipe below, you can substitute butternut squash for any other squash you prefer including zucchini.

 Keep in mind that fall squash out-powers their summer cousins in nutrients.
 This is the type of dish that would be served in a village in Italy.
-It’s full-bodied, nourishing and colorful.
+It’s full-bodied, nourishing, and colorful.

 I cooked the vegetables in a small amount of olive oil and simmered the beans in natural vegetable broth.
-The garlic, sage and tiny drops of hot pepper will flavor it beautifully.
+The garlic, sage, and tiny drops of hot pepper will flavor it beautifully.

-Butternut Squash is low fat, high in fiber, and heart friendly.
+Butternut Squash is low fat, high in fiber, and heart-friendly.
 It’s high in antioxidants, beta-carotene and is anti-inflammatory.
-If you’re suffering from rheumatoid arthritis, asthma or want to prevent certain cancers, you may want to consider eating more squash.
+If you’re suffering from rheumatoid arthritis, asthma, or want to prevent certain cancers, you may want to consider eating more squash.

 - 1 Tbsp extra virgin olive oil